vruusmann/blog/_posts/2020-01-19-converting_logistic_regression_pmml.md

 Most data scientist habitually drop the first category level.

 The logistic regression model is associated with transformations by constructing a two-step pipeline.
-The `PMMLPipeline` object is enhanced with verification data and converted to PMML representation using the [`sklearn2pmml`](https://github.com/jpmml/sklearn2pmml) package:
+The `PMMLPipeline` object is enhanced with verification data and converted to the PMML representation using the [`sklearn2pmml`](https://github.com/jpmml/sklearn2pmml) package:

 ``` python
 from sklearn.linear_model import LogisticRegression